 He made a little bow.
 “We are and we did.
 I’m so pleased you remember.
 We are the ones that harnessed the Power necessary to create a Slayer, and every single subsequent Slayer after her.”
 He stressed the word single with a playful smile.

-“I was not an original member of the group I concede your point.
+“I was not an original member of the group, I concede your point.
 I was however one of the founders of the Old Watcher’s Council.
 So you see we do have a lot in common, Mr Wood.
-When the Council formed there was a conflict with the Shadow Casters.
-They opposed the idea of an institution to help the Slayer and sought to destroy it.
-I was given those brass figurines and the magick necessary to enter the portal to argue for Peace and their Acceptance.”
+When the Council first formed there was a conflict with the Shadow Casters.
+They opposed the idea of an institution to help the Slayer and sought to destroy ii, so I was given those brass figurines and the magick necessary to enter the portal to argue for Peace and their Acceptance.”
 He beamed with not a small amount of pride.
 “I was successful in my mission and the Watcher’s Council was permitted to remain.
 I argued that in the modern era, a Slayer should have a guide to help her.
 Someone to help target her killing instincts.
 They invited me to join them by way of a trade.
 It has been a fascinating experience.”

 Buffy quirked an eyebrow.
 “You must be a big hit in the desert."

 But he was not to be riled, instead, he seemed to find their taunts and conversation amusing.

 “What you saw was a little pocket of time and our dimension.
 You can’t begin to understand the knowledge and reality of the eons we have at our command.”

 “Why don't the others show themselves?”

 “My voice is sufficient.
 One speaks for all."

 “You don't have the power to all come through the Portal?” suggested Robin.

 de Groot seemed happy to admit as much.
 “We have some limitations.
 A wise man always accepts his weaknesses.
 But I’m afraid it’s not a limitation that will be of any help to you today.”